 Here’s a truth that many agents resist: you don’t have a time problem.
 You have a focus problem.
 Most agents spend their entire day “working” without ever doing the one thing that actually generates revenue — talking to people who can buy or sell a home.

-The real estate industry has a staggering attrition rate.
-According to widely cited NAR data, roughly 75% of new real estate agents leave the industry within their first year, and as many as 87% leave within five years.
-Research from Relitix confirms that over 50% of agents who celebrated their first closing never completed a second transaction within two years.
+Key Stat: Roughly 75% of new real estate agents leave the industry within their first year, and as many as 87% leave within five years.
+Research confirms that over 50% of agents who celebrated their first closing never completed a second transaction within two years.
 The single biggest reason?
-They never built a pipeline of business through consistent prospecting.
+They never built a pipeline through consistent prospecting.
+(Source: NAR)

 Two hours of focused, distraction-free prospecting is more productive than an entire day of unfocused activity for a simple reason: prospecting is the only activity that directly creates new business opportunities.
 Everything else in your day — the paperwork, the marketing, the continuing education — supports deals that prospecting created.
 Without prospecting, there is nothing to support.

 Consider the math.
-If you dedicate two hours to phone prospecting every weekday morning, and you average 20 to 25 dials per hour, you’re making 40 to 50 calls per day.
-At a typical contact rate (reaching a live person and having a conversation) of around 20%, that’s 8 to 10 actual conversations daily.
+If you dedicate two hours to phone prospecting every weekday morning using CloseDaily’s AI-powered dialer, and you average 20 to 25 dials per hour, you’re making 40 to 50 calls per day.
+At a typical contact rate of around 20%, that’s 8 to 10 actual conversations daily.
 Industry data suggests that cold calling in real estate yields an appointment conversion rate of approximately 1% to 2% of total dials, though agents calling targeted lists like expired listings and FSBOs often see significantly higher rates.
 That means even at the conservative end, you’re setting 2 to 5 new appointments per week from just those two hours.

 Over the course of a month, that’s 8 to 20 new listing or buyer appointments.
 Over a year, that’s 100 to 250 face-to-face opportunities to earn business.
 No other two-hour activity in your entire day comes close to producing that kind of return.

-How to Structure Your Prospecting Block for Maximum Contact-to-Appointment Conversion
+How to Structure Your Prospecting Block for Maximum Results

 Not all prospecting blocks are created equal.
 The agents who get the most out of their two hours follow a deliberate structure that maximizes their contact rate and keeps their energy high throughout the session.